digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 transforms it into the value ``T { sig = 'Alice' }``.
 The key of this transformed contract is then computed using the expression ``MyKey p (Some 0)``, which evaluates to the value ``MyKey { p = 'Alice', i = Some 0 }``.
-This value is then compared against the key of the original contract after transformation to a value of type ``p-2.0.0:MyKey``: ``MyKey { p = 'Alice', i = None }``.
-The two values don't match and thus the upgrade is rejected at runtime.
+This value is then compared against the original contract's key after transformation to a value of type ``p-2.0.0:MyKey``: ``MyKey { p = 'Alice', i = None }``.
+The two values do not match and thus the upgrade is rejected at runtime.

 Ensure Clause
 ~~~~~~~~~~~~~